ElijahYuhas54/Project-1-Game/README.md

 **HUD Elements**: Light meter, health bar, NPC empowerment tracker.
 **Enemy Design**: Shadow creatures that react to light differently (some flee, some attack, some transform).
 **Empowerment Scenes**: NPCs regain color and stand tall after being helped.
 Some join Kael and offer gameplay benefits (e.g., open shortcuts, give items).
-**AI Image Note**: Any AI-generated images used will be clearly marked as "AI Image".

 ---